 Kurumi was one of the anime that showed studios that you can be popular and sell lots of copies and merchandise with VERY minimal effort.
 All you have to do is use a cookie cutter formula, have plenty of tits, have a blank slate male MC that male audiences can project on to, and have a cutesy art style and BAM, you will make enough money to get 4-5 seasons of shit!
 We are now flooded with titles like Ikki Tousen, Green Green, Rail Wars, etc. largely due to the massive financial success in Japan of Steel Angel Kurumi and other series like it during the turn of the millennium.
 This is a piece of shit anime that left behind a massive legacy of shame for the entire medium of anime.
 Thanks Steel Angel Kurumi!

-Steel Angel Kurumi is a show I expected to absolutely hate, and now that I'm done with it, I've got some very mixed feelings about the thing.
+Steel Angel Kurumi is a show I expected to absolutely hate, having watched only because I lost a bet.
+Now that I'm done with it, I've got some very mixed feelings about the thing.

 I'm going to say it right now: if you plan to watch this show, you absolutely need to watch the dub.
 It falls under the "so-bad-it's-good" category.
 The titular Steel Angel Kurumi's voice actor seldom uses punctuation and speaks in almost entirely run-on sentences.
 Another character swears as much as Holden Caulfield, and it's just as hilarious.
 The lines are pretty bad, but the execution is fantastic.
 I also just really liked the OP and ED.